max-evolve/max-evolve.github.io/_resources/2025-01-01-product-strategy.md

     2. Advertising: Different media types like newspapers, google news.
     3. Public relations: financial and technical support for communities.
 This support promotes the technology business by creating a positive brand image.
     4. Sponsorship: sponsorship for various events, such as social outreach programs.
-    5. Direct marketing: Google’s online advertising of its own products is a direct approach to reach customers.
+    5. Direct marketing: Google's online advertising of its own products is a direct approach to reach customers.
 For instance, the company advertises its Google Ads service via Gmail, such that the advertisements are shown to users who have a history of searching for digital advertising solutions.
 Thus, the business directly promotes its products to individual customers based on personal usage data, such as device location and search history.
 In this case, the granularity and specificity of showing personalized or semi-personalized ads to online users can be considered as a form of direct marketing.
 4. Pricing and Pricing strategies
     1. Freemium pricing: Gmail free for consumers but paid for business
     2. Market-oriented pricing: Pixel and cromecast